What are the right questions for your food manufacturer?

 Class 4.2 UN 3088 SELF-HEATING SOLID, N.O.S (technical name: Charcoal)

 Even though Istihalah allows transformation, the average consumer would want the producer to achieve a purity level and avoid any form of shubahah (a mix between Halal and Haram).
 Therefore, the manufacturer should respect Halal values and comply with them.
-If you do not specify in the purchasing specification, i.e. animal-free, the manufacturer will perform as they see deemed fit.
+If you do not specify animal-free in the purchasing specification, i.e. animal-free, the manufacturer will perform as they see fit.

-11 Is there any other commercial product containing animal or their derivatives produced in the same line as the product manufactured above, according to your supplier’s raw material/ingredient and your current production technologies and recipes?
-This matter is one of the main problems in the industry since the manufacturer may not understand that although cleaning is performed, sharing a production line will never elevate the food contact surface to a purity level.
-Therefore, impurities are one of the biggest issues in the Halal, Vegetarian, Vegan and Kosher industries.
+This is one of the main problems in the industry since the manufacturer may not understand that although cleaning is performed, sharing a production line will never elevate the food-contact surface to a purity level.
+Therefore, impurities are among the biggest issues in the Halal, Vegetarian, Vegan and Kosher industries.

-12 After reviewing your supplier raw materials/ingredients and your current recipes, do you use any porcine substance or other porcine components in other materials located in the same building with the product(s) mentioned above, e.g. at the storage area, production, pipeline (fluid conveyance) etc.?
-Porcine or swine is widely used in the industry due to the recycling industry offers cheap materials mainly from animal plant.
-Even though proper segregation is being done, the food industry will never fall under zero-defect.
-There is contamination due to negligence of people, unlearned workers, and a shared area as specified in the question.
+After reviewing your supplier’s raw materials/ingredients and your current recipes, do you use any porcine substance or other porcine components in other materials located in the same building as the product(s) mentioned above, e.g., in the storage area, production, pipeline (fluid conveyance), etc.?

 “Halal (the Lawful & Permissible) is clear, and haram (the Unlawful & Impermissible) is clear.
 Between halal and haram lays some doubtful things.
 Many people do not know whether it is permissible or not.
-Whoever leaves out these doubtful things in order to protect his religion and honour, then he is safe.
+Whoever leaves out these doubtful things in order to protect his religion and honor, then he is safe.
 Whoever indulges in these doubtful things/matters it is very possible that he will fall into haram, similar to a person who grazes his animals near the royal pasture it is very possible that one day he will graze in the royal pasture.
 Behold!
 Every king has a royal pasture and the royal pasture of Allah is those things which have been made impermissible.”
 (Tirmidhi 1205)

 At the end of the day, the more we manage the risks, the easier our life will be.
 Why?
 Because not only Government perform surveillance, related non-governmental organisations (NGOs) such as consumer associations will also take your product for assessment with the laboratory as part of their social responsibility.
 They are the pressing groups of the industry.
-Assessments such as DNA analysis would be able to detect any animal trace less than 0.01%.

-If anyone finds any other relevant points let me know.
+If anyone finds any other relevant points, let me know.
 We’ll try to create questions for meat or animal slaughterhouses soon.
 See you in another post. إِنْ شَاءَ ٱللَّٰ

 2 Comments